 - A toddler needs secure attachment and connection with their caregiver for optimal psychological and emotional development.

 Increasing independence, learning and exploration, and greater language are all developments to marvel.
-And yet, these developments give us—and our toddlers—multiple occasions to disagree, get frustrated and get angry.
+And yet, these developments give us—and our toddlers—multiple occasions to disagree, get frustrated and for you to get angry with your toddler.

 The daily struggles are real and they can pile on stress.